 Scientists of the US military at Los Alamos National Laboratory in New Mexico have managed to train the common honey bee to detect chemical explosives used in bombs.
 It seems that bees have a fantastic sense of smell that rivals that of dogs.
 Using Pavlovian techniques on the bees’ natural response to nectar, a sticking out of their tongue, their skill might be applied to protect American troops and civilians alike (December 2005 online statement).

 Feral and free-roaming cats pose a serious threat to endangered species nationwide.
 Cats are not native to North America and wildlife has never evolved to cope with the millions of cats around the country that prey upon them.
-In Florida alone, there are 15 million cats that roam.
-A recent study by the U. of Florida, commissioned by the U.S. Fish and Wildlife Service, stated that cats impact native wildlife in three primary ways: predation, competition, and diseases such as rabies.
+In Florida alone, there are over 15 million cats free roaming cats.
+A study by the U. of Florida, commissioned by the U.S. Fish and Wildlife Service, stated that cats impact native wildlife in three primary ways: predation, competition, and diseases such as rabies.
 In Florida, endangered species that are seriously impacted by hunting cats include Key Largo cotton mouse, Key Largo woodrat, Lower Florida Keys marsh rabbit, Choctawhatchee beach mouse, Perdido Key beach mouse, green sea turtle, roseate tern, least tern and the Florida scrub jay.
 In California and Hawaii, the Hawaiian goose, California brown pelican and blunt nosed leopard lizard are in additional peril because of cats.
 All forms of life have a right to be here.
 We must protect those who cannot protect themselves.
 Think of what your outdoor cat is doing to the wildlife in your area.
-Pleasekeep your cat indoors.
+Please keep your cat indoors.